Water polo at the 2022 World Aquatics Championships – Women's tournament

 The women's water polo tournament at the 2022 World Aquatics Championships is held from 20 June to 2 July 2022.
 This is the 15th time that the women's water polo tournament has been played since the first edition in 1986.

 The United States secured their fourth consecutive and seventh overall title with a win over Hungary, while the Netherlands beat Italy to win the bronze medal.

 Qualification

 Russia was excluded due to the 2022 Russian invasion of Ukraine.

-China and Japan withdrew before the tournament.
+Due the COVID-19 pandemic local restritictions China and Japan withdrew before the tournament.

 Draw

 The draw was held on 12 April 2022.